 Edit by hand

-The basic way to disable the autosleep feature is to manually edit the appropriate startup script - /etc/init.d/enable_autosleep.sh
+The basic way to disable the autosleep feature is to manually edit the appropriate startup script - /etc/init.d/enable_autosleep.sh using the vi editor.

 - Open a console or ssh connection to your mangOH board and log in.